RinuPaul/Evaluation-of-generative-neural-network-models-for-dance-poses/Dance_revolution/README.md

 Dataset as train and test in data

-train.py for training the model test.py for testing/inferencing
+train.py for training the model

+test.py for testing/inferencing

+The model was customized to adapt to 3D point cloud dataset of dance clips.

 Reference:
 R. Huang, H. Hu, W. Wu, K. Sawada, M. Zhang, and D. Jiang, “Dance revolution: Long-term dance generation with music via curriculum learning,” in International Conference on Learning Representations, 2021.